r7wang/stock-up/doc/architecture/aws/README.md

 Fortunately, there is a workaround through the use of [elastic network interface trunking](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-eni.html), which greatly increases the number of tasks that can be run on a given instance, as long as the instance supports this mode of operation ([details](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-eni.html)).

+## ECS Internet Access
+Containers running under ECS that use `awsvpc` networking do not have access to the internet by default and must be explicitly configured to do so through a NAT gateway.
+Details can be found [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html).